explosion/spaCy/website/docs/api/scorer.md

 source: spacy/scorer.py
 ---

-The `Scorer` computes and stores evaluation scores.
+The `Scorer` computes evaluation scores.
 It's typically created by [`Language.evaluate`](/api/language#evaluate).

+In addition, the `Scorer` provides a number of evaluation methods for evaluating `Token` and `Doc` attributes.

 ## Scorer.\_\_init\_\_ {#init tag="method"}